truonghm/resume/README.md

 How to run
 ----------
+You will need Python 3, git, and LaTeX installed on your computer.

 The dependencies are included in `requirements.txt` and can be installed using `pip` with `pip install -r requirements.txt`.
 I recommend doing this inside a `virtualenv`.